rickpeters/what-to-show/README.md

 [x] create a Github project
 [x] basic README.md with goals
-[ ] basic code to combine necessary dependencies
-[ ] switch to IDE with remote development
+[x] switch to IDE with remote development
 [ ] combine What example for displaying images and Buttonshim example and allow to change pictures using button press [ ] start working on 'panel' interface with just one panel and show the image using TDD approach [ ] repeat